Art is the blood of the exile

 Bringing Erosia to Earth

-Sadly, Erica lost her singing voice to a tragic illness.
-Exiled from her passion, she was left craving catharsis.
-Song after song, story after story, photo after photo, visions of Erosia came to life.
+Through songs and stories, photos and videos, visions of Erosia came to life.
 It became clear that Erica is more than a musician.
 She is a vessel through which passion emerges.
-Through her whisper, she led her band, Erosian Exile – but as her vocal cords deteriorated, writing became her new voice.
+Singing through her whisper, she led her band, Erosian Exile – but as her vocal cords deteriorated, writing became her new voice.
 Her fantasy series, Night Gem, reveals the origins of Erosia.

 Regardless of the medium, Erica works tirelessly to master the skills that enable her to lose herself in the creative process.
 She strives to express something so primal that it’s universal.
 To awaken the animal within is to bring Erosia to Earth.